couchbaselabs/try-cb-dotnet/try-cb-dotnet-tutorial.md

 >Note:
 	Restoring the missing nuget packages can take some time and is also influenced 	by your network speed.

-#Tutorial step 1 - 5
+#Tutorial Step 1 - 5

 ##Step 1 - Understand ASP.NET Web API 2 and .NET
 The first part of this tutorial is not about how to use the .NET Client for Couchbase Server.